missatrox44/moore-photography-tutorial/README.md

 Nothing says unprofessional like a low resolution photo.
 ![Comparing images](./assets/side-by-side.png)

 You will receive an email once your pictures are ready.
 Click view photos or copy the link in your browser to see all your photos.
-Make sure to save the Download PIN which will give you access once they are ready for download.
+Make sure to save the Download PIN which will give you access to request a download.
 ![Step-1](./assets/step-1.png)

 You can browse and view all the highlights of your photoshoot.
-When you're down browsing, click the download arrow in the upper right hand corner to download the entire library.
+When you're done browsing, click the download arrow in the upper right hand corner to download the entire library.
 ![Step-2](./assets/step-2.png)